-The other side of the System Shock development split, System Shock 3 is likely a long, long way off.
-We know Warren Spector is involved and… that’s about it.
-Otherside Entertainment are doing the actual production, with Spector now there as studio director – we’re expecting to hear more from them through 2017.
+While System Shock 1 is getting a HD remake from Night Dive Studios, there’s another Shock project on the go elsewhere.
+System Shock 3 is likely a long, long way off, but we know Warren Spector is involved, and… that’s about it.
+Otherside Entertainment is doing the actual production, with Spector on board as studio director – we’re expecting to hear more from them throughout 2018.

 System Shock 3 release date: TBC

 The next game from the folks who made a little RPG called The Witcher – you might have heard of it.
 The Cyberpunk 2077 release date could still be a way off, but the futuristic Night City that we saw for the first time at E3 2018 shows that this upcoming game is shaping up to be one of the best ever made.

 Cyberpunk 2077 release date: 2077?

 Yes, it’s happening, but the Beyond Good & Evil 2 release date is probably a long, long way off.
 According to creator Michel Ancel, the team is looking for a lot of community input to get it moving, with help from Joseph Gordon-Levitt and hitRECord.
 Expect to hear more as we approach 2019’s playable Beyond Good & Evil 2 beta.